talhazafarjutt/talhazafarjutt.github.io/data/authors/default.md

 - Improved application performance by utilizing asynchronous programming and optimizing queries in FastAPI, while enhancing responsiveness through Celery task queues.

 - Scaled a backend infrastructure for high-traffic applications, with features like Redis caching to minimize database load and Docker containerization to streamline deployments.

+- Implemented comprehensive DevSecOps practices including CI/CD pipelines with GitHub Actions, SAST and DAST testing with SonarQube to ensure only secure code is deployed, and automated deployment processes with Nginx configuration.

+- Optimized Docker files for better performance and security, and configured domain settings for production environments.

+- Integrated Prometheus and Grafana for comprehensive server monitoring, ensuring system reliability and quick incident response.

 - Developed a secure file storage and management system with real-time synchronization, role-based permissions, and robust authentication, enabling efficient data handling and enhanced security.